emberjs/website/source/guides/understanding-ember/dependency-injection.md

-Dependency Injection is a big part of what Ember provides as a framework.
-For example, all routes can access the router of an application.
-When using Ember-Data there is a `store` property made available on all controllers and routes.
-Ember uses dependency injection and lookup to allow the layers of its MVC architecture to communicate.
-At the same time, the dependency injection tools provided by Ember make it easy to create custom dependency rules.
+Ember.js provides a complete dependency injection and service lookup toolset via containers.
+Internally, Ember applications use a container to organize basic framework components.
+For example, all route objects have the property `router` set on them upon instantiation.
+When using Ember-Data, there is a `store` property made available on all controller and route objects.
+Ember uses dependency injection and service lookup to allow the layers of its MVC architecture to communicate.

+Though direct use of the container API is discouaged, Ember provides you with several other ways to use dependency injection in your application.

 #### How does dependency injection work?